TimoGuy/BTZC_game_engine/README.md

         - But yeah, it really seems like especially since representing skeleton mesh bones with gameobjects is gonna be the plan, having gameobjects transforms be the "representation", have physics objects drive the gameobject transform, and render objects read the gameobject transform, that's the way that it should be done.
         - [ ] Think about these thoughts ^^
             - How will the skeleton mesh transform propagation work?
-                - ANSWER: I think that basically there could be a few levels of detail for calculating the skeletal mesh transforms:
+                - ANSWER: I think that basically there could be a few levels of detail for calculating the skeletal mesh transforms: (@IQHEWRIHDFKNAXI)
                     - A checkbox of whether to recalc the skeletal mesh's gameobjects for physics objects' step as well.
                         - ~~Level-of-detail for physics calculations.~~ Actually, the arm needs to be completely calculated for the sword (if we wanted swords to update every step but the bodies to update at half rate), so whole body should just be done.
                         - So realtime (limited by the constant frame timing of the 50hz physics)